 Your patients value clarity, speed and outcomes.
 You value reliable feedback and a straightforward referral pathway.
 Our process is designed to support both.

-We take time to explain options, risks and benefits, and what “good outcome” means for that patient’s lifestyle and expectations.
+- Patient-centred explanations: we take time to explain options, risks and benefits, and what a “good outcome” means for that patient’s lifestyle and expectations.

 Prefer to discuss a case first?
 Submit the referral with your question in the notes.
 We’ll come back to you or the patient with the next steps.